 Sexual Advances – What Should You Do?

 The first thing you should do is to contact an accomplished employment lawyer.
 If you can’t do so quickly, here are two important steps the employee should follow:

 - Politely object to the harassment, and

-- Politely report the harassment in writing to a supervisor above the harasser.
+- Politely report the behavior in writing to a supervisor above the harasser.
 It is always best practice to keep a copy of this complaint.

 You cannot sue for sexual harassment by a colleague if the employer didn’t know or didn’t have any reason to know the harassment was taking place.
-Therefore you need to object to the harassment and report the harasser in writing.
+Therefore you need to object to the behavior and report the harasser in writing.
 You may send an email to HR or to your supervisor.
 The main trick here is to write everything down (date everything).
 After you do this, call a lawyer as soon as possible.

 If you are the victim of sex harassment at work, you should contact a harassment attorney right away to learn about your rights.
 If the harassment is something other than sexual, such as disability or age harassment, visit our main hostile work environment page.

 Who is Liable for these Unwanted Advances At Work?